Join us on November 6 as we review PDPM: Understanding PDPM and Developing Your Facility Action Plan

 Proactive Medical Review, LLC | (812) 471-7777 | www.proactivemedicalreview.com

-All webinar sessions will be recorded and available for purchase through Proactive Medical Review.
+All webinar sessions have been recorded and are available for purchase through Proactive Medical Review.

 ANCC (nursing) contact hours can be earned for viewing the archived sessions and completing the requirements, including the HAH Evaluation, for up to two (2) years from the date of the live webinar; NAB (nursing home administrators) contact hours can be earned for up to one (1) year from the date of the live webinar.